lawrie/MuraxArduino/README.md

 As the ShiftOut clk and data pins are muxed with GPIO pins 6 and 7, mux 1 is set by the shiftOut method and can only be unset by direct use of the Mux peripheral.

-The ShiftOut peripheral is implememted by https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/ShiftOut.scala.
+The ShiftOut peripheral is implemented by [ShiftOut.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/ShiftOut.scala).

 #### Interrupts